 The uTorrent service is free, although you can access the Plus version with a payment involved.
 The uTorrent client is bundled with the Bing Toolbar.

 Like uTorrent, BitTorrent is one of the most popular torrent clients available on the Internet, and it lets people use BitTorrent peer-to-peer protocols to upload and download all kinds of files.

 It is a rebranded version of uTorrent.
 A notable difference is that it is not an open-source project and can be found on several operating systems, such as Android, Mac, and Windows devices.

 Similarities between BitTorrent and uTorrent

-- Both websites show the status of files, information, download speed, tracker and peer in a similar style.
+- Both websites show the status of files, information, download speed, tracker, and peer similarly.

 - Both sites show news about RSS in the news feed in the left pane.

 Regarding security, BitTorrent has the edge as it doesn’t support third-party website ads.
 In contrast, uTorrent’s webpage contains annoying advertisements that can compromise your online security and data privacy.
 Therefore, ad-blocking solutions are needed when browsing on the uTorrent site.

 Which one is better Performance-wise?

 When deciding on a torrent client, performance and speed should be near the top of the aspects to look for.
 In this department, BitTorrent is significantly faster than uTorrent, with an average rate of nearly 75 kbps.
 The latter hovers in the range of 10 kbps, although both results may vary according to several factors.

 One of the main reasons for the sizable difference in speed is the amount of spam and advertising in the uTorrent client.
 It can throttle the rate of the download, thus affecting performance.